Breathe and wait no more than 18 minutes for an accurate result. That’s the experience that imec aims for with its COVID-19 testing tool.

 Current test methods come with other drawbacks as well.
 The nasal swabs used for PCR and rapid antigen tests are experienced as uncomfortable to say the least.
 And PCR and serological tests need to be administered by medical personnel.

 Imec leverages silicon chip technology to develop a new testing approach.
-We’re working on a breathalyzer that detects COVID-19 viral particles that are contained in aerosols and droplets.
+We've developed a breath sampler that detects COVID-19 viral particles that are contained in aerosols and droplets.

-After no more than five minutes, the test results are provided through the cloud.
+After no more than eighteen minutes, the test results are provided through the cloud.

 Explore this article for more details about imec’s coronavirus breathalyzer.

-Imec’s coronavirus breathalyzer concept is currently being tested in a clinical study with our partner UZ Leuven.
-By summer 2021, imec intends to test a functional prototype at Brussels Airport.
+Imec’s coronavirus breath sampler concept is currently being tested in a clinical study with our partner UZ Leuven.

 Want to get involved in this project?
 Feel free reach out.